On This Page:

 Courses are deleted from Moodle 18 months after the close of the semester taught to make room for future courses.
 Unfortunately, it is not possible for us to maintain long-term storage of Moodle courses due to limited physical space and resources.
 This allows ample time for students to resolve an Incomplete grade, and for faculty to make their own archives of course work for future reference.

-- Graduate and Undergraduate Teaching Assistants must be must be enrolled in SPIRE.
+- Graduate and Undergraduate Teaching Assistants must be enrolled in SPIRE.
 See Access to Moodle for Teaching Assistants.

 - Co-Instructors must be enrolled in the class in SPIRE as a Primary or Secondary Instructor.

 - Librarians or other faculty who do not have teaching responsibilities but need to coordinate student activities or grade must be enrolled in the course in SPIRE as Section Assistants.